 - Compressions should begin as soon as possible following EMS arrival. - Treating the patient where they are found allows compressions to be started without delay.
-Only provider safety issues should prompt patient movement. - High Quality CPR - Mechanical chest compression device\, if available, should be set to continuous. - If mechanical chest compression device is not available, crews should perform continuous compression PIT CREW HIGH PERFORMANCE CPR. - No pauses for ventilations - Ventilations on the upstroke of CPR - No procedure should slow or stop compressions - Interruption for defibrillation should be minimal and compressions should resume AS SOON AS shock delivery is complete. - Frequently switch providers performing chest compressions to maintain peak performance. - Compressions should be FAST, HARD, and DEEP at a rate of 100-120 compressions per minute and to a depth of at least 2 inches. - o Ensure complete recoil of the chest wall prior to the next compression - Ventilations - Ventilate at 8-10 breaths per minute to decrease intra-thoracic pressure - Ventilations should be just enough to see chest rise - Complete a minimum of 20 minutes of high quality CPR performed by initial arriving EMS professional on scene before moving patients or initiating transport, unless the use of a mechanical chest compression device has been established and is providing effective compressions. - o Patient movement on stretchers prevents effective CPR - Effective CPR cannot be safely performed in a moving ambulance\\
+Only provider safety issues should prompt patient movement off the scene. - High Quality CPR

+Crews should perform continuous compression PIT CREW HIGH PERFORMANCE CPR,

+- Switch compressors every 2 minutes - No pauses for ventilations - Ventilations on the upstroke of CPR - No procedure should slow or stop compressions - Compressions should be FAST, HARD, and DEEP at a rate of 100-120 compressions per minute and to a depth of at least 2 inches. - Ensure complete recoil of the chest wall prior to the next compression - Ventilations - Ventilate at 8-10 breaths per minute to decrease intra-thoracic pressure - Ventilations should be just enough to see chest rise - Interruption for defibrillation should be minimal and compressions should resume AS SOON AS shock delivery is complete. - Consider mechanical CPR device if adequate PIT CREW HIGH PERFORMANCE CPR cannot be maintained or transport is indicated, - Mechanical chest compression device, if utilized, should be set to continuous. - Complete a minimum of 20 minutes of high-quality CPR performed by initial arriving EMS professional on scene before moving patients or initiating transport, unless the use of a mechanical chest compression device has been established and is providing effective compressions. - Patient movement on stretchers prevents effective CPR - Effective CPR cannot be safely performed in a moving ambulance

-\CPR assist device must be an FDA approved device approved for use by the Delaware Office of Emergency Medical Services and coordinated with the county EMS medical director and county paramedic service.
+CPR assist device must be an FDA approved device approved for use by the Delaware Office of Emergency Medical Services and coordinated with the county EMS medical director and county paramedic service.

-\\For patient care and provider safety, the EMS medical directors advocate the use of an optional mechanical chest compression device.
+For patient care and provider safety, the EMS medical directors advocate the use of an optional mechanical chest compression device.